Ready to work for us? Your driver’s license or state-issued ID must be REAL ID compliant to board domestic flights. Learn more.

 Benefits

 A new industry-leading pilot contract – ratified in 2022 – offers Alaska pilots competitive wages and benefits while providing balanced quality of life.
-When you come onboard at Alaska, you can expect:

-• First year first officer rate of $119.92
+• First year first officer rate of $124.72 (per contract)

 Requirements